-Emissions in 2009 have decreased by 22.28% with reference to 2008, with a similar decrease in the production levels, as a result of the economical crisis in the Industrial Processes Sector of Greece.
+Emissions in 2009 have decreased by 22.28% with reference to 2008, with a similar decrease in the production levels, as a result of the economic crisis in the Industrial Processes Sector of Greece.

 In 2010 this decrease is partially counterbalanced with an increase of 13.73%, as it happens with other Categories of the IP Sector.
 However, the increase in production of glass was equal to 21.3%, which is in line with the cullet ratio provided by the plant, which was higher by 14.28% for this year.
-After a direct communication with the sole plant operating in Greece the inventory team was informed that the cullet ratio used each year for the production of new glass shows variations, which could lead to a smaller increase in CO_2 emissions, when compared to the production increase.
+After a direct communication with the sole plant operating in Greece the inventory team was informed that the cullet ratio used each year for the production of new glass shows variations, which could lead to a smaller increase in CO2 emissions, when compared to the production increase.

 In 2012 an increase in CO_2 emissions of 36.80% was observed, in accordance with the increase in production level equal to 32.39%.
-The cullet ration used in 2012, according to the data prodived by the plant, was 9.97% less than in 2011.
-In 2013 CO_2 emissions increased by 6.79% since 2012 accompagnied by a decrease of cullet ration and a small decrease of production equal to 1.32%, followed by an increase in emissions in 2014 by 1.01% compared to 2013, while the production level decreased by 4.56%.
+The cullet ration used in 2012, according to the data provided by the plant, was 9.97% less than in 2011.
+In 2013 CO_2 emissions increased by 6.79% since 2012 accompanied by a decrease of cullet ration and a small decrease of production equal to 1.32%, followed by an increase in emissions in 2014 by 1.01% compared to 2013, while the production level decreased by 4.56%.

-Finally, emissions in 2019 decrease slightly by 2.39% compared to 2018 levels.
+Finally, emissions in 2019 decrease slightly by 2.39% compared to 2018 levels, followed by a slight decrease of 1.28% in 2020 compared to 2019 levels.